 yank | Noun.
 An act of masturbation.
 Male usage.
 E.g."Oh God!
 I just walked in on Martin having a yank."
 Verb.
 To masturbate.
 E.g."He looks like he's been up all night yanking." |

 yank someone's chain | Vrb Phrs.
 To irritate someone, to annoy someone.
-E.g."If he keeps yanking my chain for much longer I'll ask him to leave."
+E.g."Every time I sit down to relax in my garden the neighbour starts mowing his lawn - I'm sure he's intentionally yanking my chain."
 [Orig.
 U.S.] {Informal} |

 yard | Noun.
 One's home.
 [London use] |